awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-mgmt-compose.md

 The third call creates two environments, `front-dev` and `worker-dev`\.
 The API creates the names of the environments by concatenating the `EnvironmentName` specified in the `env.yaml` file with the `group name` option specified in the `Compose Environments` call, separated by a hyphen\.
 The total length of these two options and the hyphen must not exceed the maximum allowed environment name length of 23 characters\.

 The application running in the `front-dev` environment can access the name of the Amazon SQS queue attached to the `worker-dev` environment by reading the `WORKERQUEUE` variable\.
-For more information on environment links, see [Creating Links Between AWS Elastic Beanstalk Environments](environment-cfg-links.md)\.
+For more information on environment links, see [Creating Links Between Elastic Beanstalk Environments](environment-cfg-links.md)\.